Stable Optimization for Large Vision Model Based Deep Image Prior in Cone-Beam CT Reconstruction: Method

-In Equation~\ref{eq:multiLoss}, a successful choice of multi-level PL weights $\mathbf{w}$ ensures stable optimisation of our proposed method.
-Instead of using a group of fixed heuristic values, we propose a novel adaptive way that regards $\mathbf{w}$ as differentiable variables and subsequently re-weight them along with the network weights.
-As demonstrated in Algorithm~\ref{alg:1}, we use automatic differentiation (AD) to compute gradient, and use gradient descend (GD) (or ADAM~\cite{kingma2014adam} as an advanced option) to update weights.
-Moreover, we observed that some adaptive weight component $w_{i}$ may occasionally alter to a negative number, leading to negative loss value and hence substantially degraded reconstruction performance.
-Through our empirical study, normalising $\mathbf{w}$ can stabilise the optimisation step.
-To tackle this problem, we employ the clip/gradient clip and the subsequent normalisation to $\mathbf{w}$ during the iterative process.
+Our reweighting mechanism is inspired by the one shot optimization in~\cite{guenther2016simultaneous}, which can simultaneously update all learnable parameters during one iteration step.
+In our case, a successful choice of MSPL weights $\mathbf{w}$ in Eq.~\eqref{eq:MSPL} ensures the stable optimization of our proposed method.
+Instead of using a group of fixed heuristic values, we propose a novel adaptive reweighting one shot optimization that takes $\mathbf{w}$ as differentiable variables and subsequently reweight them along with all the network parameters.
+As demonstrated in Fig.~\ref{fig:4}, we use automatic differentiation (AD) to compute the gradient of the total loss in Eq.~\eqref{eq:multiLoss} at the iteration step $t$, and use a gradient descend (GD) method (the ADAM optimizer~\cite{kingma2014adam} in our experiment) to update those parameters with the learning rate $\gamma$.
+It is noting that the adaptive weight component $w_{i}$ may occasionally become negative, which leads to performance degradation of optimization due to the negative loss values.
+To solve this, we employ the clip/gradient clip and the subsequent normalization operations on $\mathbf{w}$ during each iteration step to avoid the negative loss phenomenon and further stabilize the optimization process.